Staff

 Michael J. Brand

-Associate Archaeologist | Analyst- Laboratory and Fieldwork Services
+Associate Archaeologist | Analyst- Laboratory Services

-Michael J. Brand works in the Operations Division.
+Michael J. Brand works in Operations.
 Michael earned his BA (Hon) in archaeology from Simon Fraser University, an MA in archaeological anthropology from University of British Columbia and a PhD in archaeology from Simon Fraser University.
 Dr. Brand has over 20 years experience in consulting and academic archaeology in Ontario, British Columbia, and the Yukon.
 He holds a Professional archaeological license from the province of Ontario.

 Eliza Brandy

-Associate Archaeologist | Project Manager
+Lead Archaeologist | Project Manager - Infrastructure

 Christopher Brown

-Associate Archaeologist | Project Manager
+Associate Archaeologist | Project Manager - Planning Assessment

-Christopher Brown works in the Planning Assessment Division.
+Christopher Brown works in the Planning Assessment Practice Area.
 Chris earned his BA (Hon) in Anthropology with a Specialization in Archaeology from the University of Toronto, and his MA in Archaeology from Durham University.
 He holds a Professional archaeological license from the province of Ontario and has worked as an archaeologist in the province since 2003.

 Laura Burke

-Associate Archaeologist | Technical Writer and Researcher
+Associate Archaeologist | Technical Writer and Researcher - Infrastructure

 Becca Clark

-Technical Writer and Researcher | Project Administrator
+Cultural Heritage Technician | Technical Writer and Researcher & Project Administrator - Cultural Heritage

 Aaron Clemens